Merge Photos with Graphics

 Merge photos with graphics and create fantastic effects using blending modes.

-Along the way we’ll repeatedly use one of Photoshop’s most useful and underused shortcuts – the humble Alt key.
-Let loose on the Layers panel, it enables you to make speedy copies of layers, styles, masks and adjustments.
-It also enables you to ‘clip’ a layer to the shape of the layer beneath.
-Here’s how we can merge photos with graphics…
+Along the way, we’ll repeatedly use one of Photoshop’s most valuable and underused shortcuts – the humble Alt key.
+Let loose on the Layers panel; it enables you to make speedy copies of layers, styles, masks and adjustments.
+It also enables you to ‘clip’ a layer to the shape of the Layer beneath.
+Here’s how we can merge photos with graphics.

 1. Cut out the portrait